County Clerk: Celeste M. Riley

 Inspired by her father Joseph Riley’s work as a local doctor and working to bring a medical school to Southern New Jersey, Assemblywoman Riley, in keeping to her goal to provide a better future for our children, sponsored one of the most important pieces of legislation for South Jersey: The New Jersey Medical and Health Sciences Education Restructuring Act.
 The law creates regional centers of excellence, including a Medical School at Rowan University, which will help the state attract and retain exceptional talent, create innovative partnerships, and draw a highly trained and capable workforce essential to New Jersey’s future.

 Celeste Riley is a 1978 graduate of Cumberland Regional High School.
 She earned her Bachelor of Arts degree in music from LaSalle University and holds a Master’s Degree in Arts Administration from Drexel University.
-Celeste currently resides in Bridgeton, New Jersey, with her husband, Rick Dawson, and their five daughters.
-During her free time, you can catch her walking the parks of Bridgeton with her dog Dino, singing as a cantor at her local church, and you might get an invitation to attend her gatherings encouraging women’s involvement in government.
+Celeste currently resides in Bridgeton, New Jersey, with her husband, Rick Dawson.
+They share five daughters, 3 son-in-laws and 4 grandsons.